kyma-project/community/concepts/observability-strategy/configurable-tracing/03-tracing-pocs.md

 Comparing the resource consumption and throughput of the envoys, and checking other relevant Kubernetes components for suspicious effects like CoreDNS.

 Conclusions:
-- Client-based sampling should not be set to 100% by default, it must be a user controlled configuration
+- Client-based sampling should not be set to 100% by default, it must be a user-controlled configuration
-- Tracing should be turned off if there is no endpoint available to push the data
+- If there is no endpoint available to push the data, tracing should be deactivated

 ## Tail-based Sampling

 Opposed to head-based sampling, tail-based sampling makes the decision at the end of the entire flow, when all the trace data has been gathered.
 This kind of sampling decision is made at the collector level.

-With tail-based sampling, it's possible to create advanced rules to filter out traces based on any **span** property, including their attributes, duration etc. With tail-based sampling, we can collect data like usually long operations and rare errors.
+With tail-based sampling, it's possible to create advanced rules to filter out traces based on any **span** property, including their attributes, duration etc. With tail-based sampling, we can collect data like unusually long operations and rare errors.

 With the sampling decision delayed to the end of flow when all spans of a trace are available, the decision is better because it is based on all data from the trace.